Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 7-2-1 when it comes to hitting the over.
+- When it comes to the total, the Royals and their foes are 7-2-1 in their previous 10 contests.

-- The Royals are 1-1-0 against the runline over their past 10 contests (two of those contests had a runline set by bookmakers).
+- The Royals' ATS record is 1-1-0 over their previous 10 matchups (two of those games had spread set by sportsbooks).

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 19 games this year and have walked away with the win four times (21.1%) in those games.
+- The Royals have been chosen as underdogs in 20 games this year and have walked away with the win five times (25%) in those games.

-- Kansas City has a record of 1-5 when it's set as an underdog of +150 or more by bookmakers this season.
+- Kansas City has a record of 1-4 when it's set as an underdog of +170 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Royals have a 40% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Royals have a 37% chance of walking away with the win.

-- Kansas City and its opponents have hit the over in 11 of its 20 games with a total this season.
+- Games involving Kansas City have gone over the total set by oddsmakers in 12 of 21 chances this season.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.